Personal Injury Lawyers, Charlotte NC

-The Mecklenburg County Health Department has statistics for “unintentional injuries,” which include things like car crashes and accidental poisonings.
-While the 2017-2018 stats do not state an occurrence metric, they do reveal a great deal about the danger of injury in Mecklenburg County:
+The Mecklenburg County Health Department has statistics for “unintentional injuries,” which include things like motor vehicle accidents and accidental poisonings.
+While the stats do not state an occurrence metric, they do reveal a great deal about the danger of injury in Mecklenburg County:

-- Injury was the leading cause of death for residents of Mecklenburg County from age 1 to age 44, as opposed to illness.
+- As of 2019, injury was the leading cause of death for residents of Mecklenburg County from age 1 to age 44, as opposed to illness.

-- The leading cause of Mecklenburg County Emergency Room visits was falls.
+- The leading cause of Mecklenburg County Emergency Room visits in 2019 was falls.

 Why Hire Us as Your Personal Injury Attorney in Charlotte, NC?

 The experienced Charlotte personal injury lawyers at the Law Offices of James Scott Farrin are dedicated to helping clients seek all the compensation they may deserve and strive to do so as quickly and efficiently as possible.